ferpoble2/Relief_Creator/readme.md

 This is a list of shortcuts implemented in the program to make the usage of it more fast.

 - CTRL + O: Load a netcdf file on the program.
-= CTRL + T: Loaf a ctp file on the program.
+- CTRL + T: Loaf a ctp file on the program.
 - M: Change to `Move Map` tool.
 - CTRL + Z: Undo the last action (Not in all tools).
 - CTRL + L: Load a shapefile file into the program.

+- WASD: Movement of the loaded map
+- R: Reload the map with the current resolution

 # Instructions for developers